BaekSeungYeol/Schedule-with-JS/README.md

 # Schedule-with-JS

-Let's make today's schedule with JS
+Let's make a today's schedule with JS